ABOUT BROWN FOUNDATION

 The Craig and Galen Brown Foundation Engineering Honors Program (“Brown Engineering Honors Program”) has given $20 million dollars to the College of Engineering at Texas A&M to recruit, interview, select and scholarship students pursuing engineering majors.

-Mays Business School, Texas A&M College of Science, and Texas A&M College of Liberal Arts
+Mays Business School and Texas A&M College of Science

 The Brown Foundation has given $4 million to the Mays Business School, and the Texas A&M College of Science for Brown Foundation scholarships.